 It's fairly common to see these types of decorative items in stage and screen depictions reflecting this bygone era.
 When it comes to actively collecting this glass, newer pieces made in this tradition prove far easier come by.

 Collecting Newer Cranberry Glass

 While Victorian cranberry glass still graces the shelves of antique shows and shops in limited quantities, it's much easier to find newer items these days.
 Pilgrim Glass Company produced beautiful cranberry glass items sold in department stores and gift shops around the country up until 2001.
 These mouth-blown pieces ranged from various vases and baskets to candle holders, and at the time of the company's closing cranberry was its most popular type of glass.

 Until 2011 Fenton marketed new cranberry glass through retailers around the United States as well.
 The opalescent decoration featuring the popular hobnail, coin dot, and daisy patterns, along with numerous other styles that were made by Fenton for more than 100 years still attract collectors even though the company is now out of business.
-Even folks who don't "collect" enjoy owning some of these colorful pieces when they compliment a decorating scheme, but now they have to turn to the secondary collecting market to find them.
+Even folks who don't "collect" enjoy owning some of these colorful pieces when they complement a decorating scheme, but now they have to turn to the secondary collecting market to find them.

 While the newer glass pieces aren't technically reproductions, they can be confused with older glass by collectors and novice dealers.
 This is especially true with Fenton pieces made during the 1940s and '50s prior to when the company began marking its glass.
 Even up until the early 1970s these pieces were marked only with foil stickers, which often wore away with cleaning and use.
 In 1973, Fenton began identifying its glass with an oval mark molded into the glass.

 Investing in a good book like Fenton Art Glass Patterns 1939-1980 by Margaret and Kenn Whitmyer for Collector Books will help with dating Fenton pieces.
-Not only is this resource a good tool for research, the book is chock full of color photos to entertain glass lovers as well.
+Not only is this resource a good tool for research, but the book is also chock full of color photos to entertain glass lovers as well.

 Recognizing Quality in Cranberry Glass